 A child has special educational needs if he or she has difficulties or disabilities that make it harder for him or her to learn than most other children of a similar age.
 Many children will have an additional need of some kind during their education.
 Some children will need extra help and support from us for some or all of their time at Peterchurch primary school.

-Mrs Kahlia Laws is the Special Educational Needs and Disabilities Coordinator (SENDCo) at Peterchurch primary school and she works on a Wednesday.
-SENDCo contact 01981 550 230 or via email: email@example.com
+Mrs Ruth Green is the Special Educational Needs and Disabilities Coordinator (SENDCo) at Peterchurch Primary School.
+Her contact number is 01981 550 230 or via email: email@example.com